 Email phishing scams remain an effective tactic for cybercriminals looking to steal passwords and other sensitive info.
-Universities like Iowa are among the most tempting targets for scammers, making phishing one of the most common security threats we face.
+Universities are among the most tempting targets for scammers.

 The university’s security systems catch many phishing messages before they reach your inbox, but a few creep through.
-The most sophisticated phishing emails look like legitimate messages from services you use, businesses you patronize, or even people you know.
+The most sophisticated phishing emails look like legitimate messages from services you use or people you know.

 Phishing red flags

 Phishing messages used to look sloppy, riddled with spelling errors and other telltale signs.
 Today’s phishing attacks can be much more polished.
-They might emulate the design of real messages you receive or point you to websites that look authentic.
+They might copy the design of real messages or point you to websites that look authentic.

-Even when an email looks and sounds real, the content—especially the action it encourages you to take—can signal a scam.
-Look out for these characteristics:
+Even when an email looks and sounds real, the content, especially the action it encourages you to take, can signal a scam.
+Look out for:

 - Requests to provide log-in credentials or reset your password: Never provide your login name or password—legitimate organizations will not request this or other sensitive info.
-Don’t respond to password-change requests you didn’t initiative.
+Ignore password-change requests you didn’t initiate.

-- Suspicious email addresses: Check to make sure email addresses match the name of the sender shown on the email.
+- Suspicious email addresses: Check to make sure email addresses match the name of the sender on the email.
+Check for subtle misspellings or a domain that seems unfamiliar or doesn't match the purported sender’s organization.
+(The domain is the information that follows the @ sign in an email address, like uiowa.edu.)

-- Urgent language: Don’t fall for messages that demand you take immediate action.
-Related, beware of fake “invoices” that claim you’ll be charged for a service you didn’t purchase—these are almost always phishing messages.
+- Urgent language: Don’t fall for messages that demand you take immediate action to protect your account.
+Beware of fake “invoices” that claim you’ll be charged for a service you didn’t purchase—these are almost always phishing messages.

-- Links or attachments you didn’t expect: When an email asks you to visit a site or service you use, navigate there directly in your web browser rather than clicking a link.
-Likewise, don’t open attachments you aren’t expecting.
+- Links or attachments you didn’t expect: When an email asks you to visit a site or service, navigate there directly in your web browser rather than clicking a link.
+You can hover your cursor over a link to reveal their actual destinations.
+Also, don’t open attachments you aren’t expecting.

 Dealing with suspicious emails